harvard-lts/FITSservlet/README.md

 The WAR file can be built from the source code using Ant.
 Alternatively it is available on the [FITS](http://fitstool.org/downloads#fits-servlet) website.
 Since the WAR file contains the version, it may be desirable to shorten this file name by removing this version number or just renaming the path to the application within the application server used to deploy the application.
 Note: The FITS Service version is contained within the WAR file's manifest file.
 Here is an example of the base URL for accessing this application without modification to the WAR file:
     `http://yourserver.yourdomain.com:<port>/fits/<endpoint>`
-Note: If you deploy the WAR file as fits-1.1.0.war then the URL examples contained here will need to contain `fits-1.1.0` instead of `fits`.
+Note: If you deploy the WAR file as fits-1.1.1.war (or whatever the version number happens to be then the URL examples contained here will need to contain `fits-1.1.1` instead of `fits`.
 The `<endpoint>` is one of the endpoints available within the FITS Service plus parameters to access the service.

 ### Endpoints
 There are currently two services provided by the web applciation.
-1. __/examine__ -- Examining a file and returning corresponding metadata containing both FITS output and standard schema output in XML format.
+<br>1. __/examine__ -- Examining a file and returning corresponding metadata containing both FITS output and standard schema output in XML format.
 (See [FITS](http://fitstool.org) for more information.)
     Substitute 'examine' for `<endpoint>` (see above) plus add a 'file' parameter name with the path to the input file for a GET request or submit a POST request with form data with a 'file' parameter name containing the contents of the file as its payload.
 Examples:
         GET (could be from a browser or using curl) `http://yourserver.yourdomain.com:<port>/fits/examine?file=path/to/file` POST `curl -i --data-urlencode file=path/to/file http://yourserver.yourdomain.com:<port>/fits/examine`
-2. __/version__ -- Obtaining the version of FITS being used to examine input files returned in plain text format.
+<br>2. __/version__ -- Obtaining the version of FITS being used to examine input files returned in plain text format.
 Example:
         GET (could be from a browser or using curl) `http://yourserver.yourdomain.com:<port>/fits/version`
 ### Web Interface